naver/volley-extensions/readme.md

 ```

 #### 2. Add the appropriate dependency as per the classes you are using.
 For example, if you are using `JacksonRequest`, you need to add the dependency of [Jackson 1.x](http://jackson.codehaus.org/) library .
-If you are also using memory cache, add the dependency of [Android Universal ImageLoader](https://github.com/nostra13/Android-Universal-Image-Loader) library as well.
+If you are also using image cache, add the dependency of [Android Universal ImageLoader](https://github.com/nostra13/Android-Universal-Image-Loader) library as well.
 See the following settings below.

 _(NOTE : The dependencies below were set to be `optional` as default in pom.xml of the library.
 Because I assumed that each developer will use different parts of it.)_